 - Is the computer beeping at you?
 If you hear several beeps when booting, this means there is an issue with the video adapter.
 Try re-seating it.
 You can also be having a problem with your RAM modules.
 Re-seat these as well.

 Following the above steps will either resolve your no video on screen issues or at least help you eliminate possibilities.
-If you continue to have issues, be sure to join our free computer repair forums at PCTechBytes.
+If you continue to have issues, let us know in the comments below and we will try to help.